jahed/react-dojo/docs/source/session-1/create-a-new-project.md

 Make it a Node package.
 You can skip through the options it gives you.

 ```
-npm init
+npm init && npm install
 ```

-This will create a `package.json` at the root of your project.
+This will create a `package.json` file and `node_modules` directory at the root of your project.

 Let's create a source directory.